Course syllabus

 Policy on generative AI

-The use of text-generating tools for generating assignment reports is forbidden.
+The use of text-generating tools for generating assignment reports or answers to quizzes or similar is forbidden.
 You are supposed to write your reports yourself.

 Furthermore, it is discouraged that you use tools such as ChatGPT for "searching for content".
 Generative AI is very prone to hallucinating and producing convincing, yet completely wrong answers.
 Do not rely on such tools.
 You cannot know whether the answer is correct or not, unless you already know the answer.
 We will discuss this problem towards the end of the course.